rpng/kalibr_allan/ReadMe.md

     * We do *not* recommend the ROS version as matlab parsing of raw ROS bags is slow
     * If using ROS version, it uses the matlab robotics toolbox
     * If using the parallel version, it uses the matlab parallel toolbox
+4. TODO: Interpret the generated charts to find noise values